Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 You create images and buffers through an `IResourceAllocator`.
 Memory blocks are not exposed.
 There are also some startup utilities like `DeviceSelection` and `StructureChain`.

-The abstraction layer is there to make life easier when uploading/reading data to/from the GPU, managing resources and the like.
+The abstraction layer is there to make life easier when uploading to/reading from the GPU, managing resources and the like.
 You don't have to use it, though.

 It has these types:
 * `Texture`